-In many program, you’ll also be given the opportunity to work in a supervised laboratory setting to gain hands on experience.
+In many programs, you’ll have the opportunity to work in a supervised laboratory setting to gain hands-on experience.

-How Long Does It Take to Be a Biological Technician?
+How Long Does It Take to Become a Biological Technician?

-As previously mentioned, the most common requirement to become a biological technician is a bachelor’s of science or associates degree.
-A bachelor’s degree in biology or related field takes four years to complete.
-An associates degree can be completed in two years or less depending on course load.
+As previously mentioned, the most common requirement for becoming a biological technician is a Bachelor of Science degree or an associate degree.
+A bachelor’s degree in biology or a related field typically takes four years to complete.
+An associate degree can be completed in two years or less, depending on the course load.

 Biological Technician Required Skills

-Besides the educational and certification requirements, biological technicians should exhibit the following skills to achieve success:
+Besides the educational and certification preferences mentioned above, successful biological technicians typically exhibit the following skills:

 - Analytical Skills – Bio techs must be able to interpret and analyze the results of their experiments.

-- Communication Skills – Biological techs must be able to give and receive instructions for lab processes, as well as succinctly and accurately communicating the results of their experiments.
+- Communication Skills – Biological techs must be able to give and receive instructions for lab processes and succinctly and accurately communicate the results of their experiments.

-- Critical Thinking – Bio techs are constantly breaking new ground and addressing new problems—there won’t be a manual for everything.
-They must be able to assess and solve unforeseen challenges or situations as they arise.
+- Critical Thinking – Bio techs are constantly breaking new ground and addressing new problems—meaning there won’t be a manual.
+Instead, they must be able to assess and solve unforeseen challenges or situations as they arise.

-- Technical Skills – Bio techs use a wide range of computer and laboratory equipment to conduct experiments.
+- Technical Skills – Bio techs use various computer and laboratory equipment to conduct experiments.